-10 To understand the nucleation chemistry occurring during the day, an assessment of the various known mechanisms is performed to determine the likelihood of each.
+To understand the nucleation chemistry occurring during the day, an assessment of the various known mechanisms is performed to determine the likelihood of each.
 Where possible, measurements of possible precursors are utilised, and in their absence, modelling studies are employed.

-3.6.1 Volatile Organic Chemistry
+3.6.1 Volatile organic chemistry

-- 15 Pre-existing aerosol concentrations in the air-mass were sufficient ($CN_3 = 280 \text{ cm}^{-3}$) to seed aerosol growth via condensation of volatile organic compounds (VOCs) (Hoffmann et al., 1997), or extremely low volatility organic compounds (ELVOCs; which are able to condense with even lower aerosol concentrations).
-For this heterogeneous growth to occur, VOC concentrations must be sufficiently high to condense onto pre- - existing surfaces.
-In the MBL, VOC concentrations necessary to form Secondary Organic Aerosol (SOA) are generally only observed during heavy phytoplankton blooms (e.g. Meskhidze and Nenes, 2006).
+Pre-existing aerosol concentrations in the air mass were sufficient ($CN_3 = 280 \, \text{cm}^{-3}$) to seed aerosol growth via condensation of volatile organic compounds (VOCs) (Hoffmann et al., 1997), or extremely low volatility organic compounds (ELVOCs; which are able to condense with even lower aerosol concentrations) (Ehn et al., 2014).
+For this heterogeneous growth to occur, VOC concentrations must be sufficiently high to condense onto pre-existing surfaces.
+In the MBL, VOC concentrations necessary to form secondary organic aerosol (SOA) are generally only observed during heavy phytoplankton blooms (e.g. Meskhidze and Nenes, 2006).
 Although a full suite of VOC concentrations were not measured during SIPEXII, proxies for biological activity were.
-Atmospheric biogenic halogenated compounds, measured using GC-ECD (e.g. CHBr3), showed no devia- - tion from baseline in the days encompassing the event.
-Surface water fluorescence was measured during the voyage, and after conversion to chlorophyll concentration

-(a proxy for biological activity), could be compared to previous studies relating chlorophyll to SOA formation.
+Atmospheric biogenic halogenated compounds, measured using GC-ECD (e.g. CHBr3), showed no deviation from baseline in the days encompassing the event.
+Surface water fluorescence was measured during the voyage, and after conversion to chlorophyll concentration (a proxy for biological activity) could be compared to previous studies relating chlorophyll to SOA formation.
 Studies by Hu et al. (2013) showed that chlorophyll concentrations necessary for organic concentrations sufficient for SOA formations are of the order of 10-60 mg m-3, which were a result of summer phytoplankton blooms in Prydz Bay, Antarctica.
-During SIPEXII, no such phytoplankton blooms were observed, and chlorophyll concentrations reached a maximum of 0.4 mg m-3 (median of 0.15 mg m-3) during the aerosol measurement period, with order of magnitude lower concentrations on the event day, averaging $0.06 \pm 0.03(2\sigma)$ mg m-3.
-Chlorophyll a concentrations acquired from the NASA Oceancolor website (http://oceancolor.gsfc.nasa.gov) confirm in situ data, with concentrations well below 0.3 mg m-3 in the hundreds of kilometers surrounding the measurement location.
+During SIPEXII, no such phytoplankton blooms were observed, and chlorophyll concentrations reached a maximum of $0.4 \,\mathrm{mg}\,\mathrm{m}^{-3}$ (median of $0.15 \,\mathrm{mg}\,\mathrm{m}^{-3}$) during the aerosol measurement period, with an order of magnitude lower concentrations on the event day, averaging $0.06 \pm$ $0.03(2\sigma) \text{ mg m}^{-3}$.
+Chlorophyll a concentrations acquired from the NASA Oceancolor website (http://oceancolor.gsfc. nasa.gov) confirm in situ data, with concentrations well below $0.3 \,\mathrm{mg}\,\mathrm{m}^{-3}$ in the hundreds of kilometres surrounding the measurement location.
 Despite this evidence, nucleating species could be produced in situ.
 However, the measurements taken aboard SIPEXII strongly indicate that their concentrations, if present, are at a minimum during the event compared to other periods of the voyage, suggesting their involvement is unlikely.

-15 3.6.2 Halogen chemistry
+3.6.2 Halogen chemistry

-Active nucleation chemistry involving iodine oxidation has been demonstrated to occur rapidly on the local scale when coastal kelp-beds are exposed during low-tide periods (O'Dowd et al., 1998, 1999, 2002a).
+Active nucleation chemistry involving iodine oxidation has been demonstrated to occur rapidly on the local scale when coastal kelp beds are exposed during low-tide periods (O'Dowd et al., 1998, 1999, 2002a).
 This chemistry is found to coincide with high levels of iodine monoxide (IO) of up to 6 pptv (Saiz-Lopez and Plane, 2004).
-In-situ

-- (Frießet al., 2001, 2010; Saiz-Lopez et al., 2007b; Atkinson et al., 2012) and satellite (Saiz-Lopez et al., 2007a; Schönhardt et al., 2008, 2012) measurements of IO (and I2) reveal Antarctica as a global iodine hotspot, particularly in the West Antarctic during spring, where concentrations of 6 pptv are frequent, and midday values up to 20 pptv have been observed.
-Although these high concentrations suggest that nucleation from - iodine chemistry could be prolific in the Antarctic region in general, measurements during this voyage found IO concentrations average below about 0.5 ppt, and during the nucleation event, concentrations were at the detection limit of approximately 0.1 ppt.
-The influence of a single regional air-mass, combined with the exceedingly low IO concentrations measured during the event, make it unlikely that iodine chemistry was responsible for this observed nucleation event.
+In situ (Frieß et al., 2001, 2010; Saiz-Lopez et al., 2007b; Atkinson et al., 2012) and satellite (Saiz-Lopez et al., 2007a; Schönhardt et al., 2008, 2012) measurements of IO (and I2) reveal Antarctica as a global iodine hotspot, particularly in the West Antarctic during spring, where concentrations of 6 pptv are frequent, and midday values up to 20 pptv have been observed.
+Although these high concentrations suggest that nucleation from iodine chemistry could be prolific in the Antarctic region in general, measurements during this voyage found IO concentrations average below about 0.5 ppt, and during the nucleation event, concentrations were at the detection limit of approximately 0.1 ppt.
+The influence of a single regional air mass, combined with the exceedingly low IO concentrations measured during the event, make it unlikely that iodine chemistry was responsible for this observed nucleation event.